carlbeech/OpenSongViewer/README.md

 - Initial conversion to allow for linux filesystems.
 - Internal update to switch to use 'dictionary' (key/value pairs) to hold preferences.
 (Auto updates V0.1 preferences)

+### V0.3

+- Added 'About' dialog
+- Updated preference setting - you can select font size of the main display
+- Updated preference setting - you can select which #/b you want to use e.g.  Do you want to see C# or Db in your songs.

 # Description

 I've been using OpenSong for a while now - the concept has been both simple, yet versitile enough to use on a daily basis when playing 'live' - I've especially liked the ability to transpose any song into any key I desire - its meant I've not had to carry around multiple copies of song sheets with me.